-CRC nominations are evaluated using the following, paraphrased selection criteria:
+CRC renewals are evaluated using the following, paraphrased selection criteria:

-- 1. Quality of the nominee and the proposed research program - A world-class researcher who has demonstrated particular research creativity - International recognition (Tier 1) or the potential for international recognition (Tier 2) - Demonstrated (Tier 1) or potential (Tier 2) track record in attracting and training HQP - Original and innovative research program with significant potential impact - 2.
+- 1. Quality of the chairholder and the proposed research program - A world-class researcher who is a leader (Tier 1) or is becoming a leader (Tier 2) in their field - Successful track record in attracting and training HQP - Original and innovative research program with significant impact in the field (Tier 2) or at the international level (Tier 1) - 2.
 Quality of the institutional environment, institutional commitment, and fit of the proposed chair with the institution's strategic research plan (ISRP) - The strength of the existing or planned environment; opportunities for collaboration - Appropriate institutional resources to support the Chair and ensure the success of the research program - Research program is important to the attainment of institution's ISRP objectives